-It’s getting cold outside, winter will be here before we know it, and that means we need to start thinking of fun indoor activities for our kids!
+It’s getting cold outside, winter is here, and that means we need to start thinking of fun indoor activities for our kids!
 So I’ve put together a great list for you for the days that it’s just too cold to go to the playground.
 Check these out!

 -Set up a playground in your own house!
 Use cardboard for a slide and set up pillows on the bottom for a soft and safe landing.

 -Arts and crafts.
 Color, paint, make fruit loop and colored pasta necklaces.
 Get creative!
 If there’s a fun craft you’ve been wanting to try, now is the time to get the kids involved and do it!
 Check out the FREE kid craft days at a Home Depot near you!